The LILI Path

 Credits: Salvador Dalí, Gala-Salvador Dalí Foundation/Artists Rights Society (ARS), New York, via Wikipedia

-Artists have sought unity in different ways throughout history.
-Renaissance artists used perspective and proportion to create unified compositions.
-Modern artists like Matisse used colour and form to create harmony.
+Artists have sought unity in different ways.
+For instance, Renaissance artists used perspective and proportion to build unified, harmonious scenes.
+Modern artists like Matisse found unity in colour and form.

 Examples in Art: